ZackFra/mockSoqlDatabase/README.md

 # Mock SOQL Database

 This project mocks the logic of the Salesforce database for testing.
-The purpose is to create a unified mock query and DML framework that doesn't require mocking the results of queries by explicitly setting the return values.
+The purpose is to create a unified mocking framework for DML statements and SOQL queries that doesn't require mocking the results of queries by explicitly setting the return values.

 ## Example
 ```